 Bees are dying in record numbers in California.
 A major factor is the overuse of bee-killing pesticides.
 Neonicotinoids or “neonics” disrupts the nervous system of insects and causes paralysis and death.

 Imidacloprid was the first neonicotinoid registered for use in 1991.
 Since then, this chemical became the most widely used insecticide in the world.
 Many gardeners, park maintenance staff or landscape professionals don’t realize that when they apply this legal insecticide to lawns and plants, they are exposing bees to this potent neurotoxin.
 The chemical doesn’t just affect the plants, it also gets into the soil and washes into streams and rivers where it can harm other wildlife.

-Water sampling conducted by DPR found that 92% of urban water samples in Los Angeles, Orange, and San Diego County and 58% in urban areas of Alameda, Contra Costa, Placer, Sacramento, and Santa Clara County contained imidacloprid at levels above EPA’s chronic benchmark for harm to aquatic ecosystems.
+Water sampling conducted by California officials found that 97% of urban water samples in the Central coast and Southern California contained imidacloprid at levels above EPA’s chronic benchmark for harm to aquatic ecosystems.

 This widespread contamination indicates widespread use of these bee killing pesticides throughout urban environments.
 This is bad news for bees, and one in three native bee species in California are now at risk of extinction.
 But bees are sort of like the canary in the coal mine for the ecosystem where we live.
 Recent studies show that neonics also harm birds, fish, frogs, deer and human health.

 We compiled the results from California water samples since they began testing for this chemical.
 Explore the map and graph below to see your community’s imidacloprid contamination levels in waterways and how the problem has grown over the past two decades.

 State Director, Environment California